Your Horoscope This Week: May 25 To 31

 Cosmic beings, are you ready for a lighter and freer season of your life?
 This is it.
-On May 25th at 8:59 p.m.
-EST, Mercury, the planet of communication, enters Gemini, followed by the New Moon in Gemini on May 26th at 11:02 p.m.
-EST. After trekking through the emotionally charged waters of the Scorpio full moon and the slow, grounding earthiness of Taurus Season, this new moon week hits diﬀerent.
+On May 26th Mercury, the planet of communication, enters Gemini, followed by the New Moon in Gemini on May 27th at 1.02AM AEST.
+After trekking through the emotionally charged waters of the Scorpio full moon and the slow, grounding earthiness of Taurus Season, this new moon week hits diﬀerent.
 It’s giving: fresh air, clear skies, renewed curiosity, and permission to float a little.
 If the first half of May felt like being caught in a burning ocean of emotional depth, the final week is the breath you finally get to take after swimming through it.
 The cosmos are clearing, and the vibe?
 Laughter, love, lightness, and play.

 AdvertisementADVERTISEMENT